 With more cellar doors than any other wine region in Australia, there are plenty of tour options.
 Guided tours depart Sydney and will also pick you up from your accommodation in the valley.
 You can also visit the wineries directly and learn more about wine at the Hunter Valley Wine School or Wine Theatre.

 Broken Back Range forms an impressive backdrop to this most picturesque of Australian wine regions.
-Rent a bicycle, or hop on a motorcycle with Balloon Aloft., to visit the wineries.
-For bird’s-eye views, float above the vineyards with
+Rent a bicycle, or hop on a motorcycle with Wild Ride Australia, to visit the wineries.
+For bird’s-eye views, float above the vineyards with Balloon Aloft.

 Golf in the vineyards is another popular activity.
-Tee off at the Greg Norman-designed championship course at The Vintage.
+Tee off at the Greg Norman-designed championship course at.
 The Hunter Valley Wine and Food Festival in May and June celebrates the region’s delicious wines and fresh produce, including fruit, cheese, olive oil, chocolate and beef.